jameslynnwu/uses-this/uses-this.md

 Also, I like SequelPro and Charles.

 I used Firefox until I gave Chrome a chance and found it was so much faster.
 I'm not sure what the case is now.

+I like Mint.com for financial tracking and Venmo for mobile payments.
+Its awesome going to a restaurant with a group and not worrying about splitting the bill.
+Someone takes the bill and everyone else venmo's him/her.

 ## Dream Setup
 I'd like a top of the line 15" Macbook Pro with a matte screen, as much ram as possible, and the largest SSD possible.
 Also, I'd like for it to be hooked up to two